Threatened, Endangered, Sensitive, and Other "Species of Concern" in Virginia

 Source: US Fish and Wildlife Service, National Digital Library

-Virginia has "native" plants and animals, species that were living here before the arrival of Europeans.
-A few such species are restricted in their range to Virginia - just Virginia.
+Natives are species that were living in Virginia before the arrival of Europeans who created the definition of "Virginia."
+Some native species are restricted in their range to just Virginia.
 It is most likely that these endemic to Virginia species actually evolved here in Virginia, separating from predecessor species to become genetically distinct.

 Species that have evolved to take advantage of unique characteristics in local situations are less flexible when circumstances change.
 "Generalist" species like Virginia pine may be at a slight disadvantage when competing with Table Mountain pine, but the "specialist" species are at a disadvantage when the circumstances change.